MuricaGaming/PVPElo/README.md

     Graphical leaderboard showing top players and their stats, as well as your own to compare Text-in-chat leaderboard also available
-    Placeholder to add to your chat plugin that shows a player's rating next to their name (placeholder: varElo) TagAPI support to add ratings to nametags (TagAPI currently only supports 1.19 and below)
+    Placeholder to add to your chat plugin that shows a player's rating next to their name (placeholder: varElo) NametagEdit support to add ratings to nametags (NametagAPI currently only supports 1.20.1 and below)

 Documentation is available on the Documentation tab on this resource page.